Painter, Poet, Author Statement

-If your request is for human portraiture, I require at least one in-person meeting/sitting.
-For classical nudes (Figure Painting), I work from life with a model subject.
+For portraiture, I require at least one in-person meeting/sitting.
+For classical nudes (Figure Painting), I work from life poses only.

 I am also on Twitter: @AGirlAmongBoys